betodealmeida/shillelagh/README.rst

     SELECT * FROM weatherapi WHERE ts > '2020-01-01T12:00:00' AND ts < '2020-01-02T12:00:00'

 In this case, the adapter is going to download **all data** for the days 2020-01-01 and 2020-01-02, and pass them to the SQL engine to narrow it down to between noon in each day.
-We could do that filtering our selves in the adapter, but since we're not discarding a lot of data it's ok.
+We could do that filtering ourselves in the adapter, but since we're not discarding a lot of data it's ok.

 For ``temperature`` we simply declare it as float, since we can't use temperature values to pre-filter data in the API.